- By Genre

 Based on letters and diaries from the period, “Elijah and George” is an adventurous, at-times humorous, heartfelt story about family, freedom, and home.
 An impossible adventure begins when a young boy sneaks out of George Washington’s encampment to find his father, a soldier who does not return from the Battle of Monmouth.
 A dangerous game may save the young boy’s life and bring him home.

-Scheduled to begin shooting later in 2020, I was pleased to be able to create the music for the trailer for this film, and am looking forward to scoring the film itself.
-Current plans are to premiere the film in 2021.
+Scheduled to begin shooting in 2021, I was pleased to be able to create the music for the trailer for this film, and am looking forward to scoring the film itself.
+Current plans are to premiere the film in 2022.
 Stay tuned!

 Music Track only (if you’d like to listen to just the music without all that pesky dialog or sound effects getting in the way… 😉